-QQI will carry out an evaluation of the provider's QA procedures against the published criteria.
-The minimum criteria for QA approval will be set out in the Guidelines and Criteria for FET legacy voluntary providers.
+For HET legacy voluntary providers that did not undergo a statutory review, QQI will carry out an evaluation of their QA procedures at an institutional level against the published criteria for the purposes of QA approval.
+The minimum criteria for QA approval will be set out in the Guidelines and Criteria for HET legacy voluntary providers.
 Providers must demonstrate that the criteria have been met.